Welcome to Parasites: Toxoplasma. This is one

 and they can cause serious problems by invading

-various organs as shown here, including the
+various organs as shown here,

-brain and they can cause serious brain infections.
+and they can cause serious brain infections.

 So AIDS is one way that you can reactivate